tinmarino/try/speech.md

 ### Description

-There is a game called: "hot and cold" where the goal is to find an hidden object.
+There is a game called: "hot and cold" where the goal is to find a hidden object.

 At any moment, the player can query if he his getting closer, hotter or further, colder from that hidden target.